keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 Compaction Coordinator in ZooKeeper and connect to it.
 Then, it asks the Compaction Coordinator for the next compaction job for the queue.
-The Compaction Coordinator will return to the Compactor the necessary information to run the Major compaction, assuming there is work to be done.
-Note that the class performing the Major compaction in the Compactor is the same one used in the Tablet Server, so we are just transferring all of the input parameters from the Tablet Server to the Compactor.
+The Compaction Coordinator will return to the Compactor the necessary information to run the major compaction, assuming there is work to be done.
+Note that the class performing the major compaction in the Compactor is the same one used in the Tablet Server, so we are just transferring all of the input parameters from the Tablet Server to the Compactor.
 The Compactor communicates information back to the Compaction Coordinator when the compaction has started, finished